gnat/surreal/README.md

 ```

 ## 🤔 Why choose `me()` and `any()` over `$()` and `$$()`
-* Less ambiguity; unlike jQuery where `$()` returns different things depending on context.
-Less need for sanity checks.
+* Fewer needed sanity checks: unlike jQuery where `$()` returns different things depending on context.
 * Readability.
-Reads more like English and is self describing.
+Reads more like English, can be self describing.
-* Convenience of working with elements directly instead of an Array all of the time.
+* Convenience of using elements directly instead of an "Array of elements" all the time.

 ## 📚️ Inspired by